-- If you timely file your application, you will be granted a FRH (usually within 30 days) and given a temporary business and/or school driving permit for 4 to 5 weeks. - If you fail to challenge or waive the suspension within 10 days, you will lose your right to a FRH and your driver's license suspension will start immediately! - IN ADDITION, if you fail to file your application or waiver within 10 days, you will be given a period of 30 or 90 days of "hard time", during which you cannot drive at all- Not to school, work or anywhere!
+- 2. Driver's License Suspension: At the time of your arrest, the police officer likely took your drivers license and gave you a DUI citation.
+This citation acts as your temporary driver's license for 10 days.
+After these 10 days your license will be suspended for 6 months to 1year, for a first offense.
+You have 10 days to challenge this suspension. - During these 10 days and only during these 10 days, you have the right to challenge the suspension by requesting a Formal Review Hearing (FRH.) - Remember: You must file your application for a FRH within 10 days of your arrest.
+It is written in the fine print of your citation.
+(The officer or the judge probably did not tell you about this right.) - If you file your application within 10 days, you will be granted a FRH (usually within 30 days) and given a temporary business and/or school driving permit for 4 to 5 weeks. - If you fail to challenge the suspension within 10 days, you will lose your right to a FRH and your driver's license suspension starts immediately! - IN ADDITION, if you fail to file your application within 10 days, you will be given a period of 30 or 90 days of "hard time", during which you cannot drive at all!
+Not to school, work or anywhere!
 (Beware: This period of "hard time" has led some people to lose their jobs.)
-After this "hard time", you will have the ability to apply for a "business purpose only" restricted license for the balance of your 6 months to 1 year driver's license suspension. - If you win your case at your FRH, the Department of Motor Vehicles will give you back your driver's license without limitations. - If you lose your FRH, you will get the same amount of "hard time" and you can get a restricted license for the balance of your 6 months to 1 year driver's license suspension, with the ability to drive to work and school.
-To become eligible for a restricted license, you must register for and complete the DUI School.
+After this "hard time," you will have the ability to apply for a "business purpose only" restricted license for the balance of your 6 months to 1 year driver's license suspension.

+- If you win your case at your FRH, the Department of Motor Vehicles will give you back your driver's license without limitations. - If you lose your FRH, you will get the same amount of "hard time" and you can get a restricted license for the balance of your 6 months to 1year driver's license suspension, with the ability to drive to work and school.
+To become eligible for a restricted license you must register for and complete the DUI School.